 Anophthalmia is a medical term used to depict the absence of the globe and ocular tissue from the orbit.

-This was originally reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.
+This was originally reported more than 400 years ago, yet it is only recently that important reconstructive options became available.

 Surgeries which lead to in anophthalmos